How your customers can protect their cottage, RV and boat from inflation

 “When you see large increases in value, we highly recommend that brokers and customers review these agreed value limits together to be sure boats are adequately insured for what they’re worth,” said Mckone.

-There’s no telling whether the CPI will continue to go up or whether it will be corrected over the next several months.
+While inflation has come down from its peaks there is still ongoing heightened inflation and there is no telling exactly what will happen over the next few years.
 That’s why it’s important that you talk to your customers about insurance products that can help them protect their favourite summertime fun from high prices.

 If you have any questions, please contact your Broker Operations Specialist or your Broker Relationship Manager.